Henderson, Nevada

 Worthy of repeat visits, the garden is a fantastic collection of desert-loving plants from around the globe.
 With signage!
 It’s toward the top of the regional Slow Adventures Route.

-December-February Holiday lights are turned on at 530pm.
-After Christmas, the blue and green lights are removed for more Valentine-lighting.
+December-February the holiday lights are turned on at 530pm.
+After Christmas, the blue and green lights are removed for Valentine-inspired-lighting.

 Key Links